CicadaSeventeen/power-profiles-daemon-tlp/README.md

 needed.
 In "performance" mode performance will be maximized at the expense of power.

-In addition to those 2 or 3 modes (depending on the system), "actions" can be hooked up to change the behaviour of a particular device.
+In addition to those 2 or 3 modes (depending on the system), "actions" can be hooked up to change the behavior of a particular device.
 For example, this can be used to disable the fast-charging for some USB devices when in power-saver mode.

-GNOME's Settings and shell both include interfaces to select the current mode, but they are also expected to adjust the behaviour of the desktop depending on the mode, such as turning the screen off after inaction more aggressively when in power-saver mode.
+GNOME's Settings and shell both include interfaces to select the current mode, but they are also expected to adjust the behavior of the desktop depending on the mode, such as turning the screen off after inaction more aggressively when in power-saver mode.